BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

-Currently, our ship is steered towards an iceberg, constantly accelerating into hell.
+Currently, our ship is steered towards an iceberg, constantly accelerating into [Hell](#hell).
 On a ship that big (analogous to the world's population), even the rudder used to steer the ship has too much inertia to control it directly.
 The trim tabs are the rudders on the rudder, which slowly but steadily redirect the main rudder, and thus the over all direction of the ship.

 ### Law Of Cause And Effect